Georgian or Victorian ring?

 The ring has all the right characteristics to be a late era Georgian ring – particularly the style, pearls and the foil back.
 Topaz was more popular during the early Victorian age, but this style is not early Victorian, and of course the use of specific gemstones often overlapped between the eras.

-Early to mid era Georgian rings have a pitted and rough look because all of the metal alloys were hand hammered, but after the invention of machine presses for alloys (after the 1750s) the metal in the rings took on a smoother and cleaner appearance – which is probably one of the reasons the ring was dated to the late Georgian era.
+Early to mid era Georgian rings have a pitted and rough look because the metal alloys were hand hammered, but after the invention of machine presses for alloys (after the 1750s) the metal in the rings took on a smoother and cleaner appearance – which is probably one of the reasons the ring was dated to the late Georgian era.

 The only concern I have about the ring is its stellar appearance – it seems to be in remarkable condition.
 Most of the foil backings on Georgian rings have worn away or have been professionally restored through a somewhat painstaking process.
 It is possible, because of its mint appearance, that the ring could have been made at a later date (mid-Victorian age or even later) or it could be a replica.